sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:30) snap: get rid of use of fuse for directory listings

-- [ ] (0:45?) snap: for restore -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)
+- [x] (0:45?)
+(0:15) snap: for restore -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

+- [x] (0:15?)
+(0:06) snap: for log -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

+- [x] (0:15?)
+(0:02+) local_hub output bursts: can one build sage with output going to terminal, or will it burst too quickly?   test started in "Sage GIT"...
+IT TURNS OUT, it "just works".

  - [ ] (0:45?) snap: get rid of the local_snapshots cache object -- I think we just don't need it.
 Thus don't need fuse on startup either.

 - [ ] (0:30?) snap: command line option so that snap server will enter *all* of its commits into the database under its current server_id.

-- [ ] (1:00?) snap: database can centrally cache directory listings for snapshots, with a ttl... though result depends on available snap servers, so be careful!
+- [ ] (1:00?) snap: preview file when clicked on

+- [ ] (1:00?) snap: ability to download files directly from snapshots

+- [ ] (0:30?) snap: delete all unushed/no longer used code

 - [ ] (0:30?) snap: change the message "Create or Import a File, Worksheet, Terminal or Directory..." when there are no snapshots of a project.

-- [ ] (1:00?) snap: preview file when clicked on

-- [ ] (1:00?) snap: ability to download files

-- [x] (0:15?)
-(0:02+) local_hub output bursts: can one build sage with output going to terminal, or will it burst too quickly?   test started in "Sage GIT"...
-IT TURNS OUT, it "just works".

 # snap thoughts: